HPMortys/Test1/README.md

    The project use **keras-ocr, tenserflow, opencv** for creating OCR model and **flask** for creating web-application.
 So let's talk about this libraries and framework.

    **Keras** is an open-source library that provides a Python interface for artificial neural networks.
-Keras acts as an interface for the TensorFlow library.Keras contains   numerous implementations of commonly used neural-network building blocks such as layers, objectives, activation functions, optimizers, and a host of tools to make working with image and text data easier to simplify the coding necessary for writing deep neural network code.
+Keras acts as an interface for the TensorFlow library.
+Keras contains   numerous implementations of commonly used neural-network building blocks such as layers, objectives, activation functions, optimizers, and a host of tools to make working with image and text data easier to simplify the coding necessary for writing deep neural network code.

    **TenserFlow** is a free and open-source software library for machine learning.
 It can be used across a range of tasks but has a particular focus on training and inference of deep neural networks.